openstack/openstack-manuals/doc/arch-design/source/generalpurpose-prescriptive-example.rst

 instances requires 292 vCPUs available, as well as 584 GB RAM.
-On a typical 1U server using dual-socket hex-core Intel CPUs with Hyperthreading, and assuming 2:1 CPU overcommit ratio, this would require 8 OpenStack Compute nodes.
+On a typical 1U server using dual-socket hex-core Intel CPUs with Hyperthreading, and assuming 2:1 CPU overcommit ratio, this would require 8 OpenStack compute nodes.

-The web application instances run from local storage on each of the OpenStack Compute nodes.
+The web application instances run from local storage on each of the OpenStack compute nodes.
 The web application instances are stateless, meaning that any of the instances can fail and the application will continue to function.